GordonFreemanK/gfk-image/README.md

 $taken = Get-ImageMetadata `
     -FilePaths $sourcePath `
     -TagNames Composite:CreateDate
-$takenDateTime = ConvertFrom-ImageDateTime -DateTime $taken
+$takenDateTime = ConvertFrom-TagDateTime -DateTime $taken

 # Metadata read using source files.
 This will get the values from an xmp sidecar if it exists
 $latitude, $longitude = Get-ImageMetadata `